material-admin/doc-material-components/cards-examples/Web/Web-card-article.md

 ```
 <source code here>
-The source code example should display as per the interactive example (https://material.io/components/cards/#) with supporting text and Buttons, minus the media:
+The source code example should display as per the interactive example (https://material.io/components/cards/#) with supporting text and Buttons:
 * Display two elevated cards, for each card
 * Display a card title "Card title 1" for one card and "Card title 2" for the other
 * Display a secondary title "Secondary text" with an opacity of 60%